dwang1257/teachandserve/README.md

       - Subscribes to conversation updates & messages via WebSockets.
       - Calls `/api/conversations/{id}/read` with the last message ID to clear unread counts.
       - Minimizes redundant API calls with carefully scoped `useEffect` dependencies and checks.
+    - Conversation creation:
+      - Users start conversations from the matches page via a **Send Message** button, which deep‑links to `/messages?userId=<peerId>`; the backend creates or reuses a 1‑to‑1 conversation, and the UI immediately focuses that thread.

 - **Profile Flows**
   - `CompleteProfile`:
-    - Focused, minimal completion form for initial onboarding.
+    - Focused, minimal completion form for initial onboarding (first name, last name, bio, interests, goals).
     - Validates:
       - Bio length (≥ 50 chars).
       - At least one interest and one goal.
+      - Non‑empty first and last name.
-    - On success, POSTs to `/api/profile/complete`, then navigates to `/dashboard` with a success message.
+    - On success, POSTs to `/api/profile/complete`, refreshes profile status, then navigates to `/dashboard` with a success message.
   - `ProfileSetup`:
     - Full editor for ongoing profile refinement (bio, interests, goals, skills, experience level, location, timezone, availability, profile image).
     - Loads existing profile via `/api/profile/me` and pre‑populates fields.